This game adaptation vampire anime on Netflix has a Rotten Tomatoes score of 94% – why isn't it better known?

 One thing you can say for sure about Netflix is that there's a hell of a lot to watch on it.
 Some is old, some is new, some is fire, some is dire.
 But there's certainly no shortage of choice.
 I occasionally find myself scrolling through what feels like about 200 pages of loosely targeted lists of content, in search of something good.
 That's not to say everything I scroll past is rubbish, more that sometimes too much choice is a bad thing, and makes it almost impossible to make a viewing decision.
 Anyway, during one such epic scroll quest, I came across Castlevania.
 Why did I decide to watch it?
 I have no idea.Perhaps the bold colours of its animation made it leap out, or I had some vestigial memory of playing the nightmarishly hard Nintendo console side-scrollers it's (very loosely) based on.
 Anyway, 4 series later, I am extremely glad I did.

 Netflix may not be the best streaming service, for me.
 I usually gravitate to Amazon Prime Video, but it does have an excellent anime selection.
 Castlevania, despite appearances, is not strictly speaking anime.
-It has a very British/European sensibility and a largely British voice cast, which includes such plummy legends as Bill Nighy and Jason Isaacs, as well as a guest appearance from America's Peter Stormare no less.
+It has a very British/European sensibility and a largely British voice cast, which includes such plummy legends as Bill Nighy and Jason Isaacs, as well as a guest appearance from America's Peter Stormare, no less, as a huge vampire boss type.

 What Castlevania does very successfully is take the largely incomprehensible lore of the long-running Japanese game series, put it into a cartoon that looks Japanese and has most of the tropes of adult, X-rated anime, but all bundled up in a very British irony capsule, with characters who sound like they're from an extremely violent Radio 4 drama.
 It has no right to be brilliant, but somehow it is.